jgalmeida/to-amie/README.md

 - User authentication/registration wasn't implemented, hence the usage of the API token.
 - The data model is prepared to be multi tenant with an `account` being the tenant.
-- There is an hardcoded ACCOUNT_ID to mimic an existing account.
+- There is an [hardcoded](https://github.com/jgalmeida/t-amie/blob/main/src/constants.ts#L26-L30) `ACCOUNT_ID`` to mimic an existing account.
+  - This account is used as the [graphql context](https://github.com/jgalmeida/t-amie/blob/main/src/app.ts#L34-L37)
-- During the initial service boot, the database is seeded with a connection using this account and the `TODOIST_TOKEN` token.
+- During the initial service boot, the database is [seeded](https://github.com/jgalmeida/t-amie/blob/main/src/adapters/mysql.ts#L67) with a connection using this account and the `TODOIST_TOKEN` token.
 - Tokens/Secrets aren't encrypted, but they should :)

 ### Queries